vivshaw/zettel/pages/vivsha.ws.md

 		- on balance, i might like [Canela](https://commercialtype.com/catalog/canela) better, esp. now that it has book faces
 		- if i'm not committed yet to buying, could start with [Orpheus](https://fonts.adobe.com/fonts/orpheus) as I've got adobe
 		- there's [Tobias](https://displaay.net/typeface/tobias/) as well, which I've recently discovered and is _quite_ nice
+		- ended up on MB Type's Equity
 	- do i even need a sans?
 I'm not sure that I do. could go with just one typeface
 		- i _love_ love [Agrandir](https://pangrampangram.com/products/agrandir), would be cool to have an excuse to use it
+		- ended up on MB Type's Concourse
 - color palette? green scale?
 	- https://components.ai/color-scale/DPVY6RKKmtrTTJiMRVGV
 	- https://coolors.co/palette/dad7cd-a3b18a-588157-3a5a40-344e41
 	- https://coolors.co/palette/143601-1a4301-245501-538d22-73a942-aad576
 	- https://coolors.co/palette/020202-0d2818-04471c-058c42-16db65
 	- no, let's stay on primarily black & white for now.
 I'm not good enough at tuning color palettes to make this look better than the existing color scheme.
+	- look at this though, _so_ good: https://www.grovelust.be/
 	-